-As per layman’s language Piping Stress analysis is the analysis of stresses in the piping system.
+As per layman’s language, Piping Stress analysis is the analysis of stresses in the piping system.
 Now the question arises what are these stresses?
 Piping Stress is generated whenever a load acts on a piping system and tries to deform it.
-Due to the inertia effect, the piping system will resist that force by an internal resistance force creating the stress.
+Due to the inertia effect, the piping system will resist that force with an internal resistance force creating stress.
 So, first, we need to know the loads that create these stresses.
 There are various kinds of loads that generate stresses in a piping system as listed below:

 - Weight Loads: Pipe Weight, Fluid Weight, Insulation Weight, Valve, Actuator, Flange Weights (Rigid Weights), Snow weight (in snowfall areas), Sand Weights (where frequent sand storms happen); Rail and Truck weights for buried piping.